Locations:

 Diagnosis and Tests

-Providers use the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM) to make a diagnosis.
-The DSM outlines symptoms for each type of eating disorder.
+Providers use the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5-TR) to make a diagnosis.
+The DSM-5-TR outlines symptoms for each type of eating disorder.
 You don’t have to have every symptom to receive an eating disorder diagnosis.
 And even if you don’t have a specific DSM-listed eating disorder, you may still need help overcoming food-related issues.

 Management and Treatment

-• Psychotherapy: A mental health professional can determine the best psychotherapy for your situation.
-Many people with eating disorders improve with cognitive behavioral therapy (CBT).
-This form of therapy helps you understand and change distorted thinking patterns that drive behaviors and emotions.
+• Psychotherapy: A mental health professional can determine the best type of therapy for your situation.
+Options include individual, group and family therapy.
+Many people with eating disorders choose cognitive behavioral therapy (CBT).

 • Nutrition counseling: A registered dietitian with training in eating disorders can help improve eating habits and develop nutritious meal plans.
 This specialist can also offer tips for grocery shopping, meal planning and preparation.

-The best treatment approach is often a combination of all of these professionals working together to obtain a comprehensive treatment to address the physical, mental and behavioral aspects.
+The best approach is often a combination of treatment options.
+Your care team will work together to create a comprehensive treatment plan to address the physical, mental and behavioral aspects of the condition.

-What is the prognosis (outlook) for people who have eating disorders?
+What are the levels of care for eating disorders?

 • Intensive outpatient therapy (therapy several times a week).